Working with Adult Social Care clients

 You can view the Sussex Safeguarding adults policy and procedures which cover East and West Sussex and Brighton and Hove,

-If you are worried that a client is being abused, neglected or exploited, phone Health and Social Care Connect (HSCC) on 0345 60 80 191.
+If you are worried that your client is being abused, neglected or exploited, phone Health and Social Care Connect (HSCC) on 0345 60 80 191.

 We also provide training on identifying safeguarding concerns on the East Sussex Learning Portal.